 The following publishing advice is based on my own experiences and those of my clients.
 I hope you find it valuable and encouraging, even if it changes your expectations.

-I’ve written and published 6 books, and I’m working on my seventh.
-I’ve guided many remarkable people through the process of telling their remarkable stories, and served as editor, typesetter, cover designer, web developer, and marketer.
+I’ve written and published 12 books.
+I’ve guided many remarkable people through the process of telling their remarkable stories, and served as editor, typesetter, and cover designer.
 I love writing, publishing, and book design, but the least pleasant part of my work involves delivering “straight talk” that has popped many a shiny bubble.
 My experiences in publishing have been overwhelmingly positive, but I routinely hear from writers who have made expensive mistakes.
 Others are frustrated and stuck in the writing process.
 The good news is that with a bit of research, the right resources, and a few reality checks, problems can be avoided.
 You probably can’t do it yourself, and you probably can’t do it for free, but you can publish an excellent book and find the process rewarding.

 Here are few snippets of writing, book design, and publishing advice: